richandrysek/vyoco/doc/OVERVIEW.md

 ### Virtual hardware

 The current setting is for i9-13th generation, please adjust it to the values of your host system.
-Adjust following variables in the file "variables.pkr.hcl" :
+Adjust following variables in the file "variables.pkr.hcl":

-    cpus
+    * cpus
-    memory
+    * memory
-    disk_size
+    * disk_size

 ### Change password

-Default user and password is "vagrant", to change the password proceed this command
+Default user and password is "vagrant", to change the password proceed this command:

+    ```shell
     python3 -c 'import crypt; print(crypt.crypt("vagrant", crypt.mksalt(crypt.METHOD_SHA512)))'
+    ```

 and exchange the result with a current content in a file "boxes/ubuntu/22_04/data/user-data", part "identity->password"